 Hefty Fines – Estimation shows that during the soft enforcement period, FMCSA issued close to $64 million tickets and fines.

 CDL Driver License Suspension – A driver that repeatedly caught with Hours-of-service violation will risk losing his/her CDL driver license

 ELD Mandate Potential fines

-Since the ELD mandate went into effect as of December 18, 2017, any nonexempt vehicle must be equipped with ELDs or risk fines and citations according the law.
+Since the ELD mandate went into effect as of December 18, 2017, any nonexempt vehicle were required to be equipped with ELDs or risk fines and citations according the law.

-The severity of the fine will vary under the discretion of the inspector or issuer, and repeat citations can only harm your business.
+The severity of the fine varies under the discretion of the inspector or issuer, and repeat citations can only harm your business.

-Enough citations can even attract the attention of federal investigators, so there’s no reason to delay installing your ELD.
+More citations can even attract the attention of federal investigators, so there’s no reason in violating the ELD rules.